ONSdigital/ssdc-rm-docker-dev/README.md

 #### Making Changes
-If you make changes to the [HealthCheck.java](java_healthcheck/HealthCheck.java), you must then run `make regen-java-healthcheck` in order to compile and package the updated class into the jar.
+If you make changes to the [HealthCheck.java](java_healthcheck/HealthCheck.java), you must then run `make rebuild-java-healthcheck` in order to compile and package the updated class into the jar.

 ### Unexpected behavior